-The primary outcome to gain preliminary evidence of efficacy will be based on the time from baseline to normalization of bilirubin level, i.e, first time point among three consecutive in which bilirubin is < 2 mg/dL.
+The primary outcome to gain preliminary evidence of efficacy will be based on the time from baseline to normalization of bilirubin level, i.e., first time point among three consecutive in which bilirubin is < 2 mg/dL.
 We do not anticipate that any subject will present a rebound on direct bilirubin after normalization.
 However, we will describe the cohort with respect to the frequency of rebounds in bilirubin levels.

-Crude comparisons of time to normalize direct bilirubin levels between Omegaven® and soybean oil fat emulsion patients will be based on Kaplan-Meier curves and log-rank tests.
+Time to normalize direct bilirubin levels will be estimated using Kaplan-Meier curves.
 We will estimate hazard ratios and adjust for potential baseline confounders using Cox-proportional hazard models.
-For all survival analysis based on non-parametric or semi-parametric methods, we will attribute an infinite time to event (i.e., time to event larger than the largest follow-up time in the whole study population) for subjects who die or receive a liver transplant before bilirubin is normalized.
-Subjects who die before their bilirubin levels normalize (particularly due to liver failure) have in fact the worse outcome (infinite time to normalize bilirubin) and were not censored before reaching the endpoint of interest.
-Results of these analysis will be compared with results of analysis excluding subjects who die or are transplanted.
-Time to reach a total bilirubin of 1.2 will also be compared using survival analysis methods.
-Analysis of this outcome will proceed as described for direct bilirubin.
+For all survival analysis based on non-parametric or semi-parametric methods, we will attribute an infinite time to event for subjects who die or receive a liver transplant before bilirubin is normalized.
+Subjects who die before their bilirubin levels normalize (particularly due to liver failure) have in fact the worst outcome (infinite time to normalize bilirubin) and were not censored before reaching the endpoint of interest.
+Results of these analyses will be compared with results of analysis excluding subjects who die or are transplanted.
+Time to reach a total bilirubin of 1.2 will also be estimated using survival analysis methods.
+Analyses of this outcome will proceed as described for direct bilirubin.

 We will also describe individual profiles over time (i.e., 2 months before baseline or birth until end of follow-up period) for all subjects using graphical methods.
 Trends in liver function markers over time will be explored using generalized linear models in which correlations of observations within subjects will be accounted using a generalized equations or random effects approach.
-In these models we will hypothesize that for both groups biochemical levels increase for all tests with equal slope before treatment.
-After treatment, however, levels should be decreasing for patients in the Omegaven® group.
 We will perform these analyses including only subjects who did not die or undergo transplantation and including all subjects but assigning for subjects who died or underwent a transplant their worse possible outcome after they died or had the transplant.
 Using descriptive statistics, we will also explore the association between spikes in blood tests over time and predictors including transfusions of red blood cell products and blood stream infections.

 Assessment of efficacy will be also based on comparison of means (or medians) of the mean and maximum modified PELD scores of each subject across all follow-up weeks.
 Adjustments of these comparisons for potential confounders will be based on linear regression models.
 Mean rates of infection will be compared using logrank and Cox proportional hazards models.
-Proportions of liver transplant, mortality, and red blood cell product transfusion events between the two groups will be compared via Fisher's exact test (or Chi-square tests, when appropriate).
-Adjustments for potential confounders will be considered using exact stratified analysis and logistic regression models.